rsk/rsk.github.io/updates.md

 ### This is my public diary
+- 2022 july 16 10:28 pm : Evaru evariki help cheyyaleru life lo .
+When you are doomed to get destroyed.
+When you are sensitive, nobody can save you.

 - 2022 july 16 10:28 pm : This world is too complicated to understand.
 Can't afford to be hurt and cant hurt anyone.
 Its a double sided sword.
 Funny isnt it.
 Ea principles/ethics ayithe correct ga follow avvali anukuntunnano avve dati life gaduputhunna anipisthundi.
 Ee dikkumalana feelings , Dikkumalina life.